MauricePascal/ViewSQL/README.md

-# ViewSQL - GitHub Pagr
+# ViewSQL - GitHub Page
 This is the (yet) incomplete Source-code of the download- and FAQ Page

 ## License